 Given the camera’s 24MP resolution, a 64GB card should be enough unless you frequently fire off long, continuous bursts at 6.5fps or shoot a ton of video.

 However, playing it safe with a 128GB card is a wise move for better overall media management.
-I strongly advise against going below 32GB, as these cards often use an older file structure that can impose strict limits on video recording time.
+I strongly advise against going belowย 32GB, as these cards often use an older file structure that can impose strict limits on video recording time.
 Stick with 64GB or 128GB for the best performance.

 Recommended SD Cards For Canon EOS R100

 Here are some of the best UHS-I cards for the Canon R100.
+While you’re setting up the R100, the Canon RF lens list is worth bookmarking for when you’re ready to expand your glass collection.

 | Memory Cards | Review Links | USB Write | USB Read | Check Price |